ashedow/helpers/docs/DBs/BigData/Hadoop/README.md

 ### Speculative Execution / Backup Tasks

-One of the most common problems that causes a MapReduce application to wait longer for a job completion is a straggler--a machine that takes an unusually long time to complete one of the last few tasks in the computation.
+One of the most common problems that causes a MapReduce application to wait longer for a job completion is a straggler-a machine that takes an unusually long time to complete one of the last few tasks in the computation. or task which runs significantly slower than all the others

+Reason for stragglers
+* Equal workload, unequal resources
+* Equal resources, unequal workload
+* Bugs

+Skewed data causes false stragglers Solution:
+* salting
+* repartition
+* custom partitioner

 ![](se2.png)